jbech-linaro/optee_docs/building/devices/rpi3.rst

 TFTP
 ~~~~
 When you reach U-Boot (see :ref:`rpi3_boot_sequence`), then you can start using
-TFTP to load boot firmware etc. For more about TFTP, look at the TFTP section
+TFTP to load boot firmware etc. Note that if you overwrite ``armstub8.bin`` for
-further down.
+example and that happens to be faulty, then you will need to re-mount the BOOT
+partition on the SD-card and put a new working version of it.
+Also note that
+changing early boot binaries (TF-A, OP-TEE core etc) will require you to reboot
+the device see the changes.

 .. _rpi3_support_uart: